0x4447-office/0x4447_webpage_consulting/_posts/2020-10-17-how-to-hire-the-technical-team.md

 Write a few paragraphs describing 5 tasks to be completed but not broken down into sections or a list.
 Then tell them to brake down your description into steps and technologies that need to be used to accomplish the task.
 What they come up with should:

-- have all 5 things that need to be done;
+- Have all 5 things that need to be done.
-- should be easy to understand by you.
+- Should be easy to understand by you.
 If something is unclear, ask for clarification and see if they can simplify the step further.

 Unclear explanations by people only means that either they don’t understand the technology or the problem itself.
 Either is a serious red flag, because people will create very complex solutions that will be hard to extend over time.